murguia/sicm/README.md

 book, along with notes on how to get all this working on OS X with `mit-scheme`.

+The language of classical mechanics is calculus, along with differential geometry.

+Here is a good starter for calculus: [Calculus Made Easy by Silvanus P. Thompson]  (http://calculusmadeeasy.org/)

 If you are interested in classical mechanics in general but find this book a little too deep to jump into as a first step (as it was for me), I'd like to suggest the following courses, in order:

+Prologue

-1. To whet your appetite: [Physics I: Classical Mechanics by Walter Lewin] (http://ocw.mit.edu/courses/physics/8-01-physics-i-classical-mechanics-fall-1999/)
+1. High level To whet your appetite: [Physics I: Classical Mechanics by Walter Lewin] (http://ocw.mit.edu/courses/physics/8-01-physics-i-classical-mechanics-fall-1999/)

 2. To get an intuitive feeling for abstract theory: [Classical